jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Holding the watch horizontally like an amateur can add up to 45° of error at the equator, or 17° in southern Idaho.
 This error peaks westward at 09:00 and eastward at 15:00 solar time.
-But if you can hold it within 10° of correct equatorial alignment, then you can reduce this error to just 3°.
+But if you can hold it within 10° of correct equatorial alignment, then this error shrinks to just 3° at its peaks.

 [russian-watch-photo]: {{ '/images/raketa-sputnik-watch.jpg' | prepend: site.url }}